abhigarg48/StockVisionary/README.md

 Welcome to StockVisionary, an open-source initiative designed to provide an immersive educational experience in stock market analysis.
 With an unwavering commitment to learning, this project empowers individuals with the skills to comprehend, interpret, and effectively visualize stock market data.

-Features of StockVisionary:
+## Features of StockVisionary:

--Data Collection: Gather historical stock price data using Alpha Vantage API.
+*   Data Collection: Gather historical stock price data using Alpha Vantage API.

--Data Preprocessing: Clean, transform, and scale data for modelling.
+*   Data Preprocessing: Clean, transform, and scale data for modelling.

--Feature Engineering: Create lagged features to capture temporal patterns.
+*   Feature Engineering: Create lagged features to capture temporal patterns.

--Model Selection: Choose optimal models, including Long Short-Term Memory (LSTM) networks.
+*   Model Selection: Choose optimal models, including Long Short-Term Memory (LSTM) networks.

--Hyperparameter Tuning: Optimize model hyperparameters for improved performance.
+*   Hyperparameter Tuning: Optimize model hyperparameters for improved performance.

--Visualization: Visualize predicted vs. actual stock prices for analysis.
+*   Visualization: Visualize predicted vs. actual stock prices for analysis.

-Alpha Vantage API Integration:
+## Alpha Vantage API Integration

 In the pursuit of enriched learning, StockVisionary seamlessly integrates the Alpha Vantage API to acquire stock market data.